z3bbster/MishaMesh/README.md

 ## Less mixins framework

 Most mixins in this framework are split in multiple files sorted by there functionality.
-Just simply @import the mixins you will need in your own project by there according folder/file.
+Just simply use the less directive [@import](http://lesscss.org/features/#import-directives-feature)to get the mixins you will need in your own project by there according folder/file.

 **All reset mixins** - Add this line ```@import "resets/resets.less";``` on top of your less file and use **one** of the reset mixins below.